Which Of The Following Is Not Considered An Inclusion

 • Lack of Representation: Media, leadership, or decision-making bodies that exclude diverse voices, perpetuating power imbalances.

-These practices undermine social cohesion and equity Easy to understand, harder to ignore..
+These practices undermine social cohesion and equity And that's really what it comes down to..

 4. Mathematical and Logical Contexts